axa-rev-research/fairness-compass/README.md

 Development
 -----------
 This repository is a fork of [diagrams.net](https://github.com/jgraph/drawio).
-We extended the plugin [props.js](src/main/webapp/plugins/props.js) and developed the schema of the decision tree which is encoded as parameter in url.
+We extended the plugin [props.js](src/main/webapp/plugins/props.js) and developed the schema of the decision tree which is encoded as url parameter.
 To modify the tree, simply switch to chrome mode (`chrome=1`) and export the new diagram as URL when done.

 License
 -------